eclipse-threadx/threadx/README.md

-# Azure RTOS ThreadX
+# Eclipse ThreadX

 This advanced real-time operating system (RTOS) is designed specifically for deeply embedded applications.
 Among the multiple benefits it provides are advanced scheduling facilities, message passing, interrupt management, and messaging services.
-Azure RTOS ThreadX has many advanced features, including picokernel architecture, preemption threshold, event chaining, and a rich set of system services.
+ThreadX has many advanced features, including picokernel architecture, preemption threshold, event chaining, and a rich set of system services.

 Here are the key features and modules of ThreadX: